Producers Brendan and Garrett Christian Hall look on at director Jonathan Langager during the Shift Showcase.

 Marionettes are also, he says, “very interesting creatures.
 They have the things that they really want to do and things that they just don't want to do.
 You have to take their lead and let them do what they want.”

-To learn more and apply for this fall’s grant cycle, please visit the SHIFT Creative Fund page and sign up for the latest news about the program.
+To learn more and apply for our next grant cycle, please visit the Shift Creative Fund page and sign up for the latest news about the program.